Several factors drive the cost and price ranges of managed IT services for small and mid-sized businesses.

 IT Services Cost Factor #4 – Do you need co-managed IT services?

 - Web hosting

-- Tech vendor management and more
+- Vendor technical assistance and more

 This hybrid plan creates a partnership between the MSP and the FTE at the client site.
 The MSP handles all the heavy lifting.
-And your FTE tackles lower level, every day, user support requests.
+And your FTE tackles lower-level, everyday, user support requests.

 Why is this the best of both worlds?
 You get an IT generalist’s physical presence and “grab by the collar” convenience.
 Along with a full-service MSP “owning” mission-critical business tools.

 From our experience, this FTE is almost always the liaison with the IT support company.
 And will engage the IT provider whenever they get overwhelmed.